thestalkers/policies/com/github/docs/ko-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

 [Questions](#questions)
 ----------

 Do you have other questions, comments or suggestions?
-Please contact [GitHub Support](https://support.github.com/contact?tags=docs-generic).
+Please contact us through the [GitHub Support portal](https://support.github.com).